 WiFi might be accessible at your hotel or Airbnb (if listed).
 You do need to purchase a card to access WiFi on the island.
 They can cost around 3-CUC for 60 WiFi minutes.
 Just going to let you know can and will survive without internet access.
 Surprisingly, it was actually a refreshing detox from my phone.

-WHAT ARE THE TOP THINGS TO DO IN HAVANA, CUBA
+TOP THINGS TO DO IN HAVANA, CUBA

 Okay, so one of the best things to do in Havana, Cuba, is eat!
 The best way to experience another culture is through their food.
 We all know Cuba pretty much has a very bad reputation with their food.